moneytree/moneytree-link-android-sdk/README.md

         }
     });
     ```
-    The method *authorize* will open the WebView to get a token.
+    The method *authorize* will open the WebView to get an auth token.

     2. A method of `TokenHandler` instance (*onSuccess* or *onFailure*) will be fired based on the result of requests.